 current BROADBAND projects in whitman county

-Success came two years later with the state’s “Bridging the Digital Divide” project.
-In 2000, Substitute Senate Bill 6675 was signed into law.
-The landmark bill authorized ports and public utility districts to build broadband infrastructure and offer wholesale telecommunications services.
-Enacted, it became RCW 53.08.370.
+Understanding the importance of internet accessibility, the Port began lobbying for new state broadband legislation.
+Success came in 2000 when Washington State lawmakers signed Substitute Senate Bill 6675 into law.
+The bill authorizes ports and public utility districts to build broadband infrastructure and offer wholesale telecommunications services.

 Commissioner John E. Love shakes hands with Former Washington Gov. Gary Locke at the bill signing of SSB 6675.